 You needn’t live in a hot climate to grow cacti in-ground.
 On page 112 of the second edition of Designing with Succulents, I share this good news: “More than fifty types of Opuntia and a dozen varieties of Echinocereus will grow where temperatures drop below 0 degrees F, according to members of the Ottawa Cactus Club, who have grown and tested them in their gardens.”

 My makeshift cactus tools include grippers with pieces of foam rubber attached to the tips with rubber bands and rubber gloves wrapped with duct tape

 Whoever introduces flexible gardening gloves impervious to spines and glochids will likely make a fortune.
 Regardless, if they haven’t already, tool manufacturers will see an uptick of interest in long-handled tweezers, calipers, hemostats, narrow-bladed scissors, and other items that enable gardeners to groom and handle cacti without actually touching them.

-Sure, it’s cute, but can spineless cacti help world hunger?
+Sure it’s cute, but how exactly does spineless cacti help world hunger?